Azure/azure-rest-api-specs/specification/portalservices/resource-manager/readme.md

   - Microsoft.PortalServices/extensions/preview/2024-07-01-preview/extensions.json
 suppressions:
   - code: EvenSegmentedPathForPutOperation
+    reason: >
-    reason: The resource type CopilotSettings in the Microsoft.PortalServices resource provider is @singleton (OpenAPI path ends with /default).
+     The resource type CopilotSettings in the Microsoft.PortalServices resource provider is @singleton (OpenAPI path ends with /default).
 This is a false positive.
-Related issue:https://github.com/Azure/azure-openapi-validator/issues/646
+Related issue:https://github.com/Azure/azure-openapi-validator/issues/646.
     from:
       - copilotSettings.json
+    where: $.paths["/providers/Microsoft.PortalServices/copilotSettings/default"]
   - code: XmsPageableForListCalls
+    reason: >
-    reason: The resource type CopilotSettings in the Microsoft.PortalServices resource provider @singleton (OpenAPI path ends with /default).
+     The resource type CopilotSettings in the Microsoft.PortalServices resource provider @singleton (OpenAPI path ends with /default).
 This is a false positive.
-Related issue:https://github.com/Azure/azure-openapi-validator/issues/646
+Related issue:https://github.com/Azure/azure-openapi-validator/issues/646.
     from:
       - copilotSettings.json
+    where: $.paths["/providers/Microsoft.PortalServices/copilotSettings/default"]
   - code: TopLevelResourcesListBySubscription
+    reason: >
-    reason: The resource type CopilotSettings in the Microsoft.PortalServices resource provider is @tenantResource, so subscription list operation is not valid.
+     The resource type CopilotSettings in the Microsoft.PortalServices resource provider is @tenantResource, so subscription list operation is not valid.
 This is a false positive.
     from:
       - copilotSettings.json
+    where: $.paths["/providers/Microsoft.PortalServices/copilotSettings/default"]
   - code: TenantLevelAPIsNotAllowed
+    reason: >
-    reason: The resource type CopilotSettings in the Microsoft.PortalServices resource provider is @tenantResource, and has received exception sign-off approval by PAS team and ARM team.
+     The resource type CopilotSettings in the Microsoft.PortalServices resource provider is @tenantResource, and has received exception sign-off approval by PAS team and ARM team.
     from:
       - copilotSettings.json
+    where: $.paths["/providers/Microsoft.PortalServices/copilotSettings/default"]
 ```

 ### Tag: package-2024-04-01-preview